zxinxbb/apprentice-boot-camp-fundamentals-2/docs/_posts/0000-01-05-do-not-repeat-yourself.md

 -[+] ‘A’ = Apple, ‘B’ = Banana, ‘C’ = Cherry, ‘D’ = Damson
 -[+] Drought!
 Bananas double in price, no longer on offer

-Note: In this case it is intentional
+Note: In this case duplication is intentional
-  Reveal requirements as people reach them
+  Reveal requirements with a few minutes inbetween

 ---